Skip to Content

 How To Make A China Teacup DIY Wall Vase

-1..
-The first thing to do is to remove the glass and backing board from the picture frame.
+Step 1: The first thing to do is to remove the glass and backing board from the picture frame.
 Then spray paint the frame and backing board in a colour to compliment your China teacup.

-Top tip: If your picture frame doesn’t come with a backing board, you will need to cut one from dense mounting card or plywood.
+Top tip: If your picture frame doesn’t come with a backing board, you will need to cut one from a dense mounting card or plywood.

 Spray painting frame and board.

-Top tip: Whenever using a rotary cutter you should always wear safety goggles.
-This is even more important when sawing through ceramics as tiny little bits will fly off.
+Top tip: Whenever using a rotary cutter, you should always wear safety goggles.
+This is even more important when sawing through ceramics, as tiny little bits will fly off.
 You won’t want to get any of the bits in your eyes.

 Cutting the cup in half